PAyush15/Gesture-Volume-Control/README.md

 opencv-python, mediapipe, numpy, time, pycaw and math libraries required

-library refernce: pycaw library br AndreMiras and other available in pycharm
+Library refernce: pycaw library br AndreMiras for changing volume according to tracking and other available in pycharm